shn4rk/MorePlayerLobby-RvThereYet/README.md

 **Important Note:**
 The mod should only be installed by the player hosting the session.
 Other players joining the session do not need to install the mod.

+## Compatibility

+- **Tested on version 1.0.14337.
+- If you're using a different version, the mod may work, but I cannot guarantee functionality.

+---

 1. **Prerequisites**
    - You must own the game version 1.0.14337.
    - Windows OS (as required by the game).